Christ Covenant Church

 After the passover and exodus the people are instructed to build a tabernacle — a dwelling place — for the Lord.
 Some biblical scholars have noticed that this poses a problem.
 If the Book of Exodus asks How can a holy God dwell in the midst of an unclean people? the Book of Leviticus provides an answer: only by sacrifice and the shedding of blood.

 The text we just read describes Yom Kippur, the Day of Atonement, the most holy day of the year for the Jewish people.
 To this day, Jewish people still try to celebrate Yom Kippur in spirit.
 Why?
 This is the day on which God has covenanted to assemble his people and deal with their sins, all at once, at-one-ment, for the whole year.
-(Note: There is no sacrifice for sins in their synagogues.
-Salvation is found in Christ alone.)

 To say that a lot was riding on this festival and ritual would be an understatement.